The 12 Most Important Web3 Programming Languages

 Choosing the best web3 programming language to learn depends on the blockchain ecosystem where you want your application to launch, and your goals as a web3 startup.
 If you're interested in Ethereum and EVM-compatible blockchains, start with Solidity and Vyper.
-If you're interested in next generation blockchains like Solana, NEAR, and Move, start learning Rust.
+Other blockchains like Solana and NEAR use the Rust language.

 If you're still undecided, ask questions about what the architecture of the chain itself will do for you:

 - Do you need interoperability?
 Scalability?
 Speed?

 - Are there languages that are similar to anything you have experience with?

 - Can developers write scalable smart contracts that are resilient to malicious actors?

 - Is the developer community helpful and growing on a yearly basis?

 - Where is the web3 space moving?

 Deciding to learn any of the web3 programming languages above will put you on the right path toward becoming a web3 developer!